ddnexus/pagy/docs/how-to.md

     @pagy, @record = pagy(my_scope, item_path: 'activerecord.models.product' )
     ```

 __Notice__: The variables passed to a pagy object have the precedence over the variables returned by the `pagy_get_vars`.
 The fastest way is passing a literal string to the `pagy` method, the most convenient way is using `pagy_get_vars`.
+__Notice__: The variables passed to a pagy object have the precedence over the variables returned by the `pagy_get_vars`.
+The fastest way is passing a literal string to the `pagy` method, the most convenient way is using `pagy_get_vars`.

 ### Handling Pagy::OutOfRangeError exception